-It’s hard to beat the stock market - unless you make it your calling and it’s not my calling.
-This is why I invest without trying to beat the market.
-I am happy with the average stock market return.
+It’s hard to beat the stock market - unless you make it your calling and it’s not Dr. Stern's calling.
+This is why he invests without trying to beat the market.
+He is happy with the average stock market return.
 It’s much higher than the returns on bonds, the price increase on gold or the interest in a bank account.

-Last but not least, with my stock purchase, I become part owner of a company I like and that makes me feel good.
+Last but not least, with his stock purchase, he becomes part owner of a company he likes and that makes him feel good.

-That’s why I invest in companies I like, in the geographic markets I am interested in, that sell good products and share my values.
+That’s why Dr. Stern invests in companies he likes, in the geographic markets he is interested in, that sell good products and share his values.

-For me, buying a stock is like buying a house: I decide where I want to live after thinking about the surroundings, the community and the house itself.
-I see if it all fits before I buy it.
+For him, buying a stock is like buying a house: he decides where he wants to live after thinking about the surroundings, the community and the house itself.
+He sees if it all fits before he buys it.

-When I buy a house, future price increases are not my primary motivation.
+When he buys a house, future price increases are not his primary motivation.
 That is too difficult to predict.
-I buy a house because it renders a service for me.
+He buys a house because it renders a service for him.
 It should be the same with stocks.
-I buy stocks because they put my money to work.
-If they happen to outperform other stocks, that’s my good luck.
+He buys stocks because they put his money to work.
+If they happen to outperform other stocks, that’s his good luck.